 Sensory-Friendly Access Hour: Brandywine Railroad

-Individuals on the autism spectrum or with sensory processing disorder and their families are invited to join us for after-hours access to the Museum’s Brandywine Railroad, a holiday favorite featuring O-gauge model trains running on a thousand feet of track with more than 1,000 pieces, including locomotives, passenger and freight trains, and trolleys that pass through a small village, a farm, factories, and even a carnival and a drive-in movie theater.
+Individuals on the autism spectrum or with sensory processing disorder and their families are invited to join us for after-hours access to the Museum’s Brandywine Railroad, a holiday favorite featuring trains running on 2,000 feet of track with more than 1,000 pieces, including locomotives, passenger and freight trains, and trolleys that pass through a small village, a farm, factories, and even a carnival and a drive-in movie theater.
 Interactive components are also incorporated into the display, operated by buttons and foot pedals that allow for further engagement.
-Also on view is Ann Wyeth McCoy’s dollhouse, which features six rooms filled with three-dozen dolls and hundreds of miniature objects that will delight visitors of all ages as well as four trees decorating with Brandywine Critters, ornaments made from natural materials.
+Also on view is a Victorian dollhouse, which features eleven rooms filled with hundreds of miniature objects that will delight visitors of all ages as well as four trees decorating with Brandywine Critters, ornaments made from natural materials.

 Created in conjunction with local families and occupational therapists, this inclusive and accessible program strives to provide a welcoming experience through offering: